 - Promoting new research to create the data needed for developing new pediatric reference ranges.

-To kickoff this effort, the PRRC is conducting a research study in 2012, using blood spots from the NIH National Children's Study, to generate new reference ranges for certain amino acids and steroids.
+The PRRC is currently working on two studies using blood spots from the NIH National Children's Study to generate new reference ranges for certain amino acids and steroids.

 Pediatric Reference Range Committee

 David Colantonio, PhD email@example.com

 Dennis Dietzen, PhD Dietzen_D@kids.wustl.edu

 Joely Straseski, PhD email@example.com

 NIH National Children's Study

 In 2000, Congress passed the Children's Health Act (Public Law 106-310), which directs the National Institutes of Health (NIH) to conduct a 20-year study – the National Children's Study (NCS) -- to examine the impact of environmental factors on the health and development of children.
 The study will examine more than 100,000 children from birth until the age of 21 to determine the root cause of a number of childhood and adult conditions.